areas-of-specialization-in-medical-laboratory-science

 As such, laboratories represent a fundamental tool for collective health today.
 We might find them both as part of the public sector (for instance, within public hospitals) and private initiatives (in private hospitals or different entities or companies).

-Besides, the importance of clinical analysis hasn’t stopped growing in recent years and continues increasing globally, so that it represents a promising field of study where job opportunities abound.
+Besides, the importance of clinical analysis has continued growing in recent years globally, so that it represents a promising field of study where job opportunities abound.

 The main areas of specialization in medical laboratory science